frederic-perez/AmE-dictionary/data/idioms.md

 __something is rotten in the state of Denmark__
 __something or other__ Something unspecified; one thing or another. _A messenger came by and dropped off something or other at the front desk._
 __sort it out__ :three: __2__ _Fig._ To study a problem and figure it out. _I can’t sort this out without some more time.
 Let’s sort out this mess and settle it once and for all._
+__sort out__ __2__ To understand or resolve a problem or conflict.
+A noun or pronoun can be used between “sort” and “out.” _I’ve spent nearly an hour on this math problem, but I still can’t sort it out._
 __speak of the devil__ _v_ :dart: Mention someone’s name who just then appears.
 __speak volumes__ :two: To reveal or indicate a great deal about someone or something. _How you react to challenges speaks volumes about your character._
 __spell it out__ For example, “let me spell it out for you,” is another way to say “let me make it very clear and easy to understand.”